Recovery vehicle insurance to cover every callout

 Recovery vehicle insurance frequently asked questions

-What is motor trade insurance and do I need it?
+What is recovery vehicle insurance and do I need it?

 What's the difference between road risks and combined motor trade insurance?